JonmarCorpuz/SecondBrain/AWS - S3.md

 S3 Glacier Flexible Retrieval

+* Offers low-cost storage for archive data that's aynchronously accessed only one or two times per year

 ## S3 Glacier Deep Archive

 S3 Glacier Deep Archive

+* Supports long-term retention and digital preservation for data that may be accessed only once or twice in a year
+* Designed for customers in highly regulated industries that retain data sets for 7 to 10 years or longer to meet regulatroy compliance requirements

 ## S3 Outposts

-S3 on Outposts delivers object storage to the user's on-premises AWS Outposts environment
+S3 on Outposts

+* Delivers object storage to the user's on-premises AWS Outposts environment